hippiehunter/dblbook/src/io/select.md

 endmain
 ```

 The condition (employee.Department == department.DepartmentID) dictates how the rows from the two tables are matched.
 It essentially says, "Link each employee to their respective department by matching the department ID in the employee record with the department ID in the department record."
 Only those employee records that have a corresponding department entry will be included in the result set.
 When using Select Join, the record that is being matched must use a key.
-In this case the `department.par` file specifies `DepartmentID` as a key.
+In this case the `department.xdl` file specifies `DepartmentID` as a key.
 If you were writing this query in SQL it would look something like this:

 ```sql
 SELECT *